CS221 Final Project Guidelines

 code.zip containing the code (any language is fine;

 does not have to run on corn out-of-the-box) and a README file documenting

 what everything is and what commands you ran.

 data.zip containing the data.

-The preferred way is to submit your project as a frozen CodaLab worksheet,
+We encourage you to submit your project as a CodaLab worksheet,

-which allows you to interleave the description of your experiments with
+With CodaLab, you upload your code and data and interleave the description of your experiments with their actual execution.

 - Task definition: is the task precisely defined and does the formulation make sense?